emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 .. js:function:: writeStringToMemory(string, buffer, dontAddNull)

-	Write a JavaScript string to a specified address in the heap.
+	Writes a JavaScript string to a specified address in the heap.

 	.. code-block:: javascript